memery1446/DexAggregator/README.md

 1. Obtain Sepolia testnet URL from [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/)
 2. Connect a Web3 wallet like [MetaMask](https://metamask.io)

-3. Connect Web3 wallet with the Hardhat Network. (https://hardhat.org/hardhat-runner/docs/getting-started)
+3. Create a new account or use an existing, but choose which Ethereum account you want as your deployer.
+Copy the private key and enter in into the .env file and save.

 4. Start local Hardhat node:
 ```bash
 npx hardhat node
 ```
-5. Copy the private key for account 0 and add it to your `.env` file.
-This will be at the top of the node information in the terminal.
+5. Find account -0- on the terminal and copy the private key.
+In zero based accounting this is account -1-.

-6. Add the account to your Web3 wallet
+6. Add the account to your Web3 wallet by selecting "import tokens" and pasting the private key.

-7. Get an [Etherscan API key](https://etherscan.io/) for contract verification
+7. Get an [Etherscan API key](https://etherscan.io/) for contract verification.
+Enter the API key into the .env file.
+This completes the .env file.

 ### Security Features
 The APP is now deployment-ready.
-While more explanation comes later, it's a great time to review the security features in place:
+While more explanation comes later, it's a great time to review the security features that can give the developer or user peace of mind:

 - Reentrancy protection on all critical functions
 - Slippage protection mechanisms
 - Price manipulation resistance